Lunar-Creators/FFpepeg/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**Describe the feature you would like to see.**
+A clear and concise description of the feature you would like to see.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]